Getting a Indiana insurance adjuster license requires completing a few steps to apply for a resident license in your state.

 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.
 When you arrive at the exam location you must have a photo ID any other documents that the testing facility has asked you to bring.

 Indiana offers one line of authority for an adjuster: Independent Adjuster.
-This exam consists of one hundred fifty (150) questions and you will be given one hour (1:00) to complete it.
+This exam consists of one hundred fifty (100) questions and you will be given one hour and forty-five minutes (1:45) to complete it.

-Each attempt of the exam costs $100 and will be paid when you make your reservation.
+Each attempt of the exam costs $69 and will be paid when you make your reservation.
+Testing must be completed within six (6) months of the Pre-Licensing Course Completion Date on the certificate.

 A total score of 70% or more is required to pass this test.
-To further explain the scoring of the exam, we will quote the AdjusterPro Indiana Pre Licensing and State Exam page
+To explain the scoring of these exams, we will quote the Pearson VUE Indiana Insurance Licensing Candidate Handbook:

 Insurance license tests are intentionally difficult, but not impossible by any means.
 You should study to the point of comfortability with the information before you attempt the test.
 Failing the exam isn’t the end of the world, but keep in mind that you will need to pay the fee each time you attempt the test.

-You may register to take your exams and find more information on the AdjusterPro Indiana Insurance page or by calling AdjusterPro at (214) 329-9030.
+You may register to take your exams and find more information on the Pearson VUE Indiana Insurance page or by calling Pearson VUE at (866) 895-0496.

 Once you have completed your pre-licensing requirement and examination, the next step is applying for your license.